slatedocs/slate/source/includes/_endpoint-dataset.md

 group_variables_limit | integer | number of non-matching variable results inside matching group names to return (default 10)

-And here is what a typical search result might look like:

 ```json
 {
    "element": "shoji:view",